OpenElements/java-logger-benchmark/README.md

 ## Kudos

-The following people helped to improve the benchmark:
+The following people helped to improve the benchmark 123:

 - [Oleg Mazurov](https://github.com/OlegMazurov) helped me by executing the tests on a powerfull linux server.
 - [Peter Lawrey](https://github.com/peter-lawrey) helped me to improve the chronicle benchmarks.